This post may contain affiliate links. Read my full disclosure policy.

 How to reheat Falafels

-I don’t have a microwave, so I put the frozen falafels in a foil packet and heat them in our toaster oven, opening up the foil for the last five minutes, to let them crisp.
+I don’t have a microwave, so I put the frozen falafels on a baking dish and cover with foil and heat them in our toaster oven, opening up the foil for the last five minutes to let them crisp.

 More recipes you may like: